-Periodontal disease is a bacterial infection that attacks your gums.
+Periodontal disease, or gum disease, is a bacterial infection that attacks your gums.
 When it’s caught early, treatment for periodontal disease is possible without it leading to further infection.
 Dr. Fitz is a skilled dentist with three decades of experience treating periodontitis and will help you get your oral health back on track.

 - Bad breath

 - Loose teeth

 - Bleeding when brushing or flossing

 If left untreated, these symptoms will get worse and can lead to significant health concerns

 No one is immune from gum disease, even those who stay on top of their oral hygiene care.
 However, there are certain risk factors to be aware of that can increase your odds of developing periodontal disease.
 Some of these include: